pepstock-org/Charba/readme.md

  * change `cutoutPercentage` property from double to string in order to manage a percentage `[number]%` format in the options and configuration classes, for pie and doughnut charts.
  * remove `Event.TOUCHEND` item
  * change `padding` property to `Title` class for options and configuration in order to use `Padding` object instead of an integer.
+ * remove `AbstractChartsLifecycleListener` class.
+Use `ChartsLifecycleListener` interface where all methods has got the default now.

 #### Features
  * add `backgroundColor` and `borderColor` default options.